-When you meet an older person greet them appropriately – have a conversation with them and learn about Uganda including its past.
+When you meet an older person, greet them appropriately – have a conversation with them, and learn about Uganda, including its past.

-The Elderly, especially Grandmothers in Villages are the backbone of Uganda.
+The Elderly, especially Grandmothers in Villages, are the backbone of Uganda.

-Things do not always go your way or according to your expectations – the last thing you want to do here is explode – a huge cultural mistake – grin and bear it – keep quiet – that is the Ugandan way-confrontation with a Ugandan will often lead nowhere except distance – you will often hear “I don’t know.”
+Things do not always go your way or according to your expectations – the last thing you want to do here is to explode – a vast cultural mistake – grin and bear it – keep quiet – that is the Ugandan way-confrontation with a Ugandan will often lead nowhere except distance – you will often hear “I don’t know.”